waud/waud/README.md

     "loop": true
 });

-// Touch unlock callback for iOS devices to start playing bgSnd it it's not already playing function touchUnlock() {
+// Touch unlock callback for iOS devices to start playing bgSnd if it's not already playing function touchUnlock() {
     if (!bgSnd.isPlaying()) bgSnd.play();
 }